 Your existing creditors can still access your information, as can any debt collectors they hire.
 Additionally, government agencies can still get the information if they’re acting on behalf of an administrative or court order, a search warrant, or a subpoena.

 When you decide to apply for any type of new credit you have the ability to either permanently lift the freeze or just lift it temporarily.
-That gives you a window to allow your potential new creditor to access your credit report, then put the protections back in place.
+That gives you a window to allow your potential new creditor access to your credit report, then put the protections back in place.

-Keep in mind that some entities other than creditors also check your credit report.
+Keep in mind that some entities other than creditors also check your credit reports.
 Employers, landlords, and even insurance companies oftentimes use your credit history as part of the application process.
 If they’re just using information from one credit bureau, you can save some time and money by finding out which one and only lifting the freeze from that specific bureau.

 An initial fraud alert protects you from unverified credit access for 90 days or more.
 It’s a good resource if your wallet or other personal information has been stolen.